Left Hemispheric Stroke

 You may need an IV to give you medicine, food, or liquids if you cannot swallow.
 Some IV lines can also be used to collect blood samples.

-- CT or MRI scan: Caregivers use these pictures to see bleeding or blood flow blockage in your brain.
+- CT or MRI scan: Healthcare providers use these pictures to see bleeding or blood flow blockage in your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 - Arteriography: X-rays are taken of your arteries (blood vessels) to look for blood flow blockage.